-- Is there a current Client Plan, "included" diagnosis and corresponding Progress Notes? (current = written in the month prior to next authorization period) - Are there indications of progress being made toward the goals?
+- Is there a Client Plan, "included" diagnosis and corresponding Progress Notes? - Are there indications of progress being made toward the goals?
 If not, is there an explanation? - Is there an appropriate discharge plan? - Are required dated signatures & informing materials present?